Politics of Greece: Legislative branch

 Greece elects a legislature by universal suffrage of all citizens over the age of 17 (changed in 2018).
-The Greek Parliament (Βουλή των Ελλήνων) has 300 members, elected for a four-year term by a system of reinforced proportional representation in 48 multi-seat constituencies, 8 single-seat constituencies and a single nationwide list.
-288 of the 300 seats are determined by constituency voting, and voters may select the candidate or candidates of their choice by marking their name on the party ballot.
-The remaining 12 seats are filled from nationwide party lists on a top-down basis and based on the proportion of the total vote each party received.
+The Greek Parliament (Βουλή των Ελλήνων) has 300 members, elected for a four-year term by a system of semi-proportional representation in 48 multi-seat constituencies, 8 single-seat constituencies and a single nationwide list.
+285 of the 300 seats are determined by constituency voting, and voters may select the candidate or candidates of their choice by marking their name on the party ballot.
+The remaining 15 seats are filled from nationwide party lists on a top-down basis and based on the proportion of the total vote each party received.

 Greece uses a complex reinforced proportional representation electoral system which discourages splinter parties and makes a parliamentary majority possible even if the leading party falls short of a majority of the popular vote.
 Under the current electoral law, any single party must receive at least a 3% nationwide vote tally to elect members of parliament (the so-called "3% threshold").
-The largest party gets a 50-seat bonus (out of 300 seats) ostensibly to ensure elections return viable governing majorities.
-Various times throughout the years, the system has been changed, and parties often fall short of the 151 seats required to have a majority, so they create coalitions.
+The largest party is rewarded with a "sliding scale" bonus.
+It receives 20 extra seats once it reaches 25% of the vote, and then 1 extra seat for every 0.5%, until a maximum bonus of 50 seats (out of 300), ostensibly to ensure elections return viable governing majorities.

+At various times throughout the years, the system has been changed, and parties sometimes fall short of the 151 seats required to have a majority, so they create coalitions.

-The law in its current form favors the first past the post party to achieve an absolute (151 parliamentary seats) majority, provided it receives a 41%+ nationwide vote.
-This is touted to enhance governmental stability.
-These electoral laws can be changed by simple parliamentary majority, but a law so changed will not come into effect for two election cycles unless passed by a 2/3 majority in the Hellenic Parliament.
+The law in its current form assists the first past the post party to achieve an absolute (151 parliamentary seats) majority, with substantially less than 50% of the vote.
+The electoral law can be changed by simple parliamentary majority, but a law so changed will not come into effect for two election cycles unless passed by a 2/3 majority in the Hellenic Parliament.